 Breastfeeding Accommodations in the Workplace

-By Judy Malmon, J.D. | Reviewed by John Devendorf, Esq. | Last updated on July 23, 2025Breastfeeding is an important part of raising a child for many mothers.
-Working mothers may need to take pumping breaks every two to three hours during the workday.
+By Judy Malmon, J.D., John Devendorf, Esq. | Reviewed by John Devendorf, Esq. | Last updated on June 12, 2026Breastfeeding is an important part of raising a child for many mothers.
+Working mothers may need to take breaks to pump every two to three hours during the workday.
 Most employers have to make reasonable workplace accommodations for breastfeeding employees.

-State and federal laws protect breastfeeding mothers from discrimination in the workplace.
+State and federal laws protect breastfeeding mothers from workplace discrimination.
 Here is what you need to know about your employee and healthcare rights.
-For more information about the rights of nursing employees, talk to an employment lawyer.

-Federal and State Laws on Breastfeeding Accommodations
+Federal Laws on Breastfeeding Accommodations

 There are many federal laws supporting nursing moms in the workplace.
 Some state laws have greater protections for breastfeeding employees than federal statutes.
 Federal laws that support breastfeeding workers include:

 - Pregnancy Discrimination Act of 1978 (PDA).
-This was the first major federal law to explicitly prohibit employment discrimination against workers based on pregnancy, childbirth, or related medical conditions.
+This was the first major federal law to explicitly prohibit employment discrimination based on pregnancy, childbirth, or related medical conditions.
 The PDA requires employers to provide reasonable accommodations, though employers are exempt if they can show undue hardship.

 - Pregnant Workers Fairness Act (PWFA).
 This law requires employers to provide accommodations for a worker’s known limitations related to pregnancy and childbirth.
 This includes accommodating nursing workers.